How Heaven & Hell Rekindled Black Sabbath on ‘The Devil You Know’

 To put it another way, imposing doom anthems like "Atom and Evil," "Fear" and "Rock and Roll Angel" essentially paid due on the promise made, oh, nearly a quarter-century earlier, by the Dio / Iommi / Butler / Appice lineup’s previous comeback album, Dehumanizer.
 Moreover, with the occasional bursts of energetic head-banging conveyed by tracks such as "Eating the Cannibals" and "Neverwhere," The Devil You Know seemed to conclude what, for countless Black Sabbath fans, had felt like unfinished business when their previous reunion had collapsed under such dispiriting and almost embarrassing circumstances years earlier.

 Above all else, though, Heaven & Hell’s triumph represented a rare victory of musical artistry over musical branding, since everyone but the most uninformed and blindly unquestioning Osbourne sycophants eagerly embraced this alternately named edition of Black Sabbath as the real thing.

-All of which made Dio’s terminal cancer diagnosis, just months after The Devil You Know’s release, all the more tragic, even as he battled his disease with his usual class and dignity until May 16, 2010, when it finally claimed him, out of the black and beyond the rainbow that passes for heavy metal Valhalla.
-In that light, no one could ask for a loftier musical epitaph than Heaven & Hell’s The Devil You Know.
+All of which made Dio’s terminal cancer diagnosis, just months after The Devil You Know’s release, all the more tragic.
+He battled the disease with his usual class and dignity until May 16, 2010, when it finally claimed Dio.
+Still, no one could ask for a loftier musical epitaph than Heaven & Hell’s The Devil You Know.